regb/scala-game-library/README.md

 Scala Game Library (tentatively abbreviated as SGL) is a library for developing cross-platform 2D video games in Scala.
-It provides a high-level API for building 2D games, and can deploy to Desktop, Android, and HTML5.
-Other platforms, including iOS and consoles are on the roadmap.
+It provides a high-level API for building 2D games, and can export games to the Desktop, Android, and the web.
+More platforms, including iOS and consoles, are on the roadmap.

-SGL is still in development, but is intended to provide an extensive toolkit to build games, with a core abstraction on top of platform-specific features, as well as offering an out-of-the-box implementation for many common features needed in games, such as physics, collision detection, tilemaps, and scenes management.
+SGL is still in development, but is intended to provide an extensive toolkit to build games, with a core abstraction on top of platform-specific features, and an out-of-the-box implementation for many common features needed in games, such as physics, collision detection, tilemaps, and scenes management.

 ## Features

-The main selling point of SGL is to provide a platform-independent Scala game framework to build games and then deploy them to any platform.
+The main selling point of SGL is to provide a platform-independent Scala game framework to build games, and then deploy them to any platform.
 You can get started by writing a core generic game implementation and configure any backend with a few lines of Scala.
 Then, you can iterate by running the AWT backend, which is as straighforward as: